Second Triumvirate: Treaties of Brundisium and Misenum, 40–39 BC

-The treaty would be sealed by another marriage: Antony would wend Octavian's biological sister Octavia.
+The treaty would be sealed by another marriage: Antony would wed Octavian's sister Octavia.
 The announcement of peace was greatly celebrated by the people of Italy.
 Both dynasts celebrated ovations when entering Rome in October.
 But public opinion soured when they also announced new higher taxes amid further disruption of grain ships from Sextus' fleet.
 While in Rome, they also secured the senate's rubber stamp for a required dispensation for Octavia's marriage (she was not yet out of mourning for her previous husband) and for triumviral political and territorial settlements generally.

 The dynasts also negotiated peace with Sextus Pompey at Misenum in the summer of 39 BC: they confirmed him in Corsica, Sardinia, Sicily, and the Peloponnese for five years.
 They promised him the consulship in 33 BC on expiration of his commands and had him elected augur.
 In exchange, Sextus would guarantee free passage of Italian grain ships and suppress Mediterranean piracy; his supporters also would receive amnesty and compensation for seized properties; his soldiers received the same retirement benefits as those of the triumvirs and his runaway slaves were granted freedom.
-The last concessions to Sextus' soldiers and slave forces were especially important for the triumvirs: with the soldiers and slaves' main grievances resolved, Sextus "would not find it easy to recall them to arms" if war again loomed.
+The last concessions to Sextus' soldiers and slave forces were especially important for the triumvirs: with the soldiers and slaves' main grievances resolved, Sextus' military power was permanently neutered.
 After celebrations for this agreement, Antony departed for the east on 2 October 39 BC.

 Renewal of the triumvirate

 Antony in the east

 While Antony was in Italy, his lieutenant Publius Ventidius scored major victories against the Parthian invasion of Asia Minor: he defeated Labienus' forces and presumably had him killed.
 He also won the Battle of Amanus Pass against Phranipates, the Parthian satrap of Syria, killing the satrap and forcing the Parthians to retreat beyond the Euphrates.
 All of these victories were won before the autumn of 39 BC.

 Antony wintered in Athens and returned eastward in the spring of 38 BC.
 With the defence of the provinces largely complete, he prioritised reorganisations in the eastern provinces and client states.
 Among other boundary adjustments, he gave Cleopatra portions of eastern Cilicia and Cyprus with which to harvest timber to build a fleet.
 He also started to publicly identify with the god Dionysus.
 But before he moved further east he was drawn back to Brundisium by Octavian to discuss a worsening situation in Italy; when Octavian did not arrive promptly, he issued a public rebuke and sailed east for Syria, where he found Ventidius' victories uninterrupted.
-Ventidius was relieved of command by Antony and then returned to Rome to celebrate a "richly deserved" triumph on 27 November 38 BC before dying shortly thereafter.
+Ventidius was relieved of command by Antony and then returned to Rome to celebrate a triumph on 27 November 38 BC before dying shortly thereafter.